suraj14wadje/AMPD/README.md

 # AMPD
-Assignment Manager With Plagiarism Detection System
+Assignment Manager With Plagiarism Detection System Using Django framework